 The department has established a working group with staff from Ryde Council and key state agencies.

-Community forums were held during the planning investigations.
-The community was consulted and provided feedback on the proposal for the precinct.
+Community forums were held during the planning investigations and public exhibition.
+The community has been consulted and provided feedback on the proposal for the precinct.